khaihanhtang/khaihanhtang/README.md

 My research interests include zero-knowledge proofs (zkSNARKs, code-based ZKP, ...) and privacy-preserving signatures.

 # News
-- On 26 August 2024, I got 2 rejections from AsiaCrypt 2024.
-One of these 2 rejections is early rejection, in July 2024. ==> AsiaCrypt 2024 :x::x:
+- On 26 August 2024, I got 2 rejections from Asiacrypt 2024.
+One of these 2 rejections is early rejection, in July 2024. ==> Asiacrypt 2024 :x::x:

 - On 2 July 2024, my first SNARK paper titled _**Succinct Non-Subsequence Arguments**_ was accepted at SCN 2024, to be organized in Amalfi, Italy. ==> SCN 2024 :white_check_mark: